MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/get-webservicesvirtualdirectory-cmdlet-execution-error.md

 Verify that the MRS Proxy endpoint is enabled for all the Exchange Server 2013 and Exchange Server 2010 servers.
 For information about how to do this, see [Enable the MRS Proxy endpoint for remote moves](/exchange/enable-the-mrs-proxy-endpoint-for-remote-moves-exchange-2013-help).

-Or, you can use the [Microsoft Office 365 Hybrid Configuration Wizard stand-alone application](https://aka.ms/hybridwizard) to set up the hybrid environment.
+Or, you can use the [Microsoft 365 Hybrid Configuration Wizard stand-alone application](https://aka.ms/hybridwizard) to set up the hybrid environment.

 ### If you have only Exchange Server 2013 servers in your on-premises environment